I got this job

 On Being Strong

-You got to make the person, walking against you on the pavement, going off your way.
+You got to make the person, walking against you on the pavement, to go off your way.
 The pavement is yours.
 It is a personal fight.

 If someone tells you a story, and you want to be strong, just interrupt midway and start a story of your own.